 Where problems arise in monogamous relationships is when one or both members of a couple have a sexual appetite that the relationship isn’t able to satiate.
 What happens?
 Couples who are monogamous often stray and seek sex outside of the relationship.
 The hypocritical part is that many cheaters would never agree to a swinging relationship!

 It’s never a therapist’s job to tell a client what kind of lifestyle to live as long as the client isn’t causing harm to himself or anyone else.
 Even listening to a man tell me about having an affair, it would be out of line for me to tell him to stop it.
 I would, however, encourage him to tell his wife and come clean about his deceptive behavior.
 But when it comes to the type of relationship he seeks, it’s not a therapist’s job to prescribe a set of values a client should have and hold onto.

 One consideration that any couple should take relates to safety: physical safety if you're having sex with people you don't know, and sexual safety to the point that you make sure to always practice safe sex.
 A flexible approach to sex is one thing; putting yourself in serious jeopardy is, of course, another.

 Ultimately, infidelity is a rampant problem in relationships because men and women are often too afraid to be honest with themselves about what they want, and terrified to make the changes in their relationship that they secretly crave.
 I’m not suggesting that most monogamous couples secretly want to swing.
 I am, however, suggesting that men and women often judge those who swing but could actually learn something about themselves and human nature if they take a moment to reflect on the reasons why others—swingers, included—choose a different lifestyle.

-PLUS: Check out my book, Overcome Relationship Repetition Syndrome, about how to stop repeating the same bad patterns in your relationships over and over again.
+Feel free to check out my book, Overcome Relationship Repetition Syndrome and Find the Love You Deserve, about how to stop repeating the same bad patterns in your relationships over and over again.